Aaron-Branham97/TrumpTwitterBot/README.md

 # TrumpTwitterBot

-When program is running uses twitter stream to read outloud whenver Presidnt Trump tweets.
+When program is running uses twitter stream to read outloud whenver President Trump tweets.